MarkWendler/X2C_Blinky_dsPIC33A_MCLV48V/README.md

       <p align="left">
       <img  src="images/mclvpower.png"></p>

 3. <p style='text-align: justify;'>The board has an onboard programmer ‘PICkit™ On Board (PKoB4)’ , which can be used for debugging the dsPIC33CK256MP508.
-To use an on-board programmer/debugger, connect a micro-USB cable between Host PC and Connector J16 provided on the MCLV-48V-300W Inverter Board.</p>
+To use an on-board programmer/debugger, connect a micro-USB cable between Host PC and Connector J16 provided on the MCLV-48V-300W Inverter Board.
+Note that the same micro-USB interface creates another UART port for serial communication with the MCU (USB to Dual UART).
+Example of USB to Dual UART here: https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/32-bit-mcus/applications-reference-designs-and-solutions/usb-to-dual-uart-bridge </p>

       <p align="left">
      <img  src="images/mclvpkob4.png"></p>